Cybernetics: First wave

-In the spring of 1947, Wiener was invited to a congress on harmonic analysis, held in Nancy organized by the Bourbaki and mathematician Szolem Mandelbrojt.
-During this stay in France, Wiener received the offer to write a manuscript on the unifying character of this part of applied mathematics.
-The following summer, back in the United States, Wiener decided to introduce the neologism cybernetics, coined to denote the study of "teleological mechanisms", into his scientific theory: it was popularized through his book Cybernetics: Or Control and Communication in the Animal and the Machine.

-During the 1950s, cybernetics was developed as a primarily technical discipline.
-For instance, in 1954, Qian Xuesen's published work "Engineering Cybernetics" was the basis of science in segregating the engineering concepts of Cybernetics from the theoretical understanding of Cybernetics as described so far historically.
-In the Soviet Union, Cybernetics was initially considered with suspicion.
-However, in the mid to late 1950s Viktor Glushkov and others salvaged the reputation of the field, incorporating much of what became known as computer science in the West.
+During the 1950s, cybernetics was developed as a primarily technical discipline, such as in Qian Xuesen's 1954 "Engineering Cybernetics".
+In the Soviet Union, Cybernetics was initially considered with suspicion but became accepted from the mid to late 1950s.

 By the 1960s and 1970s, however, cybernetics' transdisciplinarity fragmented, with technical focuses separating into separate fields.
 Artificial intelligence (AI) was founded as a distinct discipline at the Dartmouth workshop in 1956, differentiating itself from the broader cybernetics field.
 After some uneasy coexistence, AI gained funding and prominence.
 Consequently, cybernetic sciences such as the study of artificial neural networks were downplayed.
 Similarly, computer science became defined as a distinct academic discipline in the 1950s and early 1960s.